adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Accounts:

 Each account have an address, balance of AEON, nonce which increase every transaction and the height of the last update.
 Each account have to pay a small fee also for amount of a time that open.
 The costs of creating and keeping accounts prevent spam and disincentives state-bloat.
-Reward for delete an accounts incentives the reclaiming of space.
+Reward for delete an accounts incentivizes the reclaiming of space.

 ### Name system:

 Many blockchain systems suffer from unreadable addresses for their users.
-In the vein of Aaron Swartz’ work and Namecoin, Æternity features a naming system that is both decentralized and secure, while still supporting human-friendly names.
+In the vein of Aaron Swartz’ work and [Namecoin](https://namecoin.org), æternity features a naming system that is both decentralized and secure, while still supporting human-friendly names.
 The blockchain’s state includes a mapping from unique human-friendly strings to fixed-size byte arrays.
-These names can be used to point to things such as account addresses on Æternity, or hashes e.g. of Merkle trees.
+These names can be used to point to things such as account addresses on æternity, or hashes e.g. of Merkle trees.

 ### Block contents: